Updated November 2017

 Hard to collect water from some sources

-takes the Editors' Choice Award once again this year.
-This filter is incredibly easy to use, is lightweight and relatively compact, and requires little maintenance.
-It is very similar to some of the other products we tested, but we really like the "clean water bag" that is included for lots of water storage and having clean water on hand when you want it versus waiting for it to filter.
-The ability to treat small or large amounts of water quickly, as well as store and transport it, is the GravityWorks
+wins the Editors' Choice Award as a stand out product.
+It is incredibly easy to use, lightweight, packs down relatively small, and requires little maintenance.
+There are several other similar gravity filter units in this review, but we like the "clean water bag" that is included and is a bonus for lots of water storage and keeping clean water on hand and ready when you want it instead of waiting for it to filter.
+The ability to treat small or large amounts of water quickly, as well as store and transport it, is the GravityWorks'

 advantage.
-It doesn't treat for viruses, so if you're traveling to developing countries outside of the U.S. and Canada you may want a water treatment system that does.
+If you're traveling to developing countries outside of the U.S. and Canada, you may want a water treatment system that treats viruses, as this one doesn't.
 This filter was closely followed in scoring by the MSR AutoFlow Gravity Filter

 , which has the same filter unit and has shed a few ounces this year, but no extra capacity.
 The Katadyn Gravity Camp